Introduction to the Program

 7.9.2.
 Diagnostic Criteria

 7.9.3.
-Avoidant Personality and its Relation to Childhood and Adolescence Stage
+Dependent Personality and Its Relation to Childhood and Adolescence

 7.10.
 Obsessive-Compulsive Personality Disorder